mdxtoc/qtpi/docs/qtpi_description.md

 ## The *dispose* channel

 Qbits get discarded: Alice sends one to Bob, Bob receives it, measures it, remembers the result, and then waits for the next one.
-The qbit is destroyed on detection (unless you tell qtpi `-measuredestroys false`), and it vanishes from the simulation.
+The qbit is destroyed on detection (unless you use the switch '`-measuredestroys false`'), and it vanishes from the simulation.
 A vanished qbit is in fact recycled.

-Qbits that aren't measured, or even measured qbits if `-measuredestroys false` is used, live for ever.
+Qbits that aren't measured, and even measured qbits if `-measuredestroys false` is used, live for ever.
 Sometimes this is inconvenient (it muddies the waters if you are debugging, for example).
 To solve this problem there is a *dispose* channel for qbits: send a qbit down the *dispose* channel and it vanishes.
 It will be made available to be recycled, unless it is entangled, in which case it may be made available later if the entanglement collapses, or it is an unknown, in which case it will be forever in limbo.
 Like any sent-away qbit, you can't use it once it's disposed (see [the resourcing document](https://github.com/mdxtoc/qtpi/blob/master/docs/ownership.md/) for explanation).

 Reading from from the *dispose* channel is a run-time error, because I don't know how to typecheck send-only channels.

 <a name="restrictions"></a>
 ## Restrictions

 In protocols, and in quantum computing in general, qbits are fragile things.
 They are sent through gates, transmitted through channels, measured.
-Protocol descriptions (e.g. QKD) talk of processes sending qbits to each other and separately communicating information like basis and value over classical channels.
+Protocol descriptions (e.g. QKD) talk of processes sending qbits on a quantum channel and separately communicating information like basis and value over classical channels.
 So although in principle you might be able to make lists of qbits, tuples of qbits and the like, for simplicity of description of protocols I impose restrictions which means that anything other than single qbits are useless.
 This also massively simplifies *resourcing*: see [the resourcing document](https://github.com/mdxtoc/qtpi/blob/master/docs/ownership.md/) for explanation of how hard it is otherwise.

 These restrictions give you a language in which qbits are known only by a single name at any time.
 This simplifies the description of protocols, I believe, and it simplifies resource-checking, but it's also there for aesthetic reasons.